 “This was all agreed to in advance, Huli,” explained the POTUS.
 “He’s my hagiographer.
 What are you afraid of?
 That he might put the details of this meeting up on his blog?”

 “Perhaps he might,” answered Timfimvovich in his molasses tenor.

 “And I suppose you expect me to believe you aren’t recording this conversation for your own purposes, Timmy?” the POTUS asked.
 Timoshenko demurred.
 “Relax, gentlemen.
 Hab’s sworn to secrecy.
-He knows I’d have him suicided by the secret service if he betrayed my confidence.”
+He knows I’d have him suicided if he betrayed my confidence.”